Batch mode#

 Because modern CPUs support SIMD instructions, the runtime cost of operating on a vector of \(n\) scalar values is roughly equivalent to the cost of operating on a single scalar value, and thus the use of batch mode can lead to an increase in floating-point throughput up to a factor of \(n\).

 It is important to emphasise that batch mode does not reduce the CPU time required to integrate a system of ODEs.
-Rather, as a fine-grained form of data parallelism, batch mode allows to integrate multiple ODE systems in parallel at no additional cost, and it is thus most useful when the need arise to integrate the same ODE system with different initial conditions and parameters.
+Rather, as a fine-grained form of data parallelism, batch mode allows to integrate multiple ODE systems in parallel at (almost) no additional cost, and it is thus most useful when the need arise to integrate the same ODE system with different initial conditions and parameters.

 The value of the batch size \(n\) can be freely chosen by the user.
 In order to achieve optimal performance, however, \(n\) should match the SIMD width of the processor in use.
 Because at this time the most widespread SIMD instruction set is AVX (available on most x86 processors sold since 2011), in this tutorial we will be using a batch size \(n=4\).